kubernetes/website/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 ### Prerequisites

-* Ensure that the Kubernetes cluster is at least as new as v1.9.
+* Ensure that the Kubernetes cluster is at least as new as v1.16 (to use `admissionregistration.k8s.io/v1`), or v1.9 (to use `admissionregistration.k8s.io/v1beta1`).

 * Ensure that MutatingAdmissionWebhook and ValidatingAdmissionWebhook admission controllers are enabled.
   [Here](/docs/reference/access-authn-authz/admission-controllers/#is-there-a-recommended-set-of-admission-controllers-to-use)
   is a recommended set of admission controllers to enable in general.

-* Ensure that the admissionregistration.k8s.io/v1beta1 API is enabled.
+* Ensure that the `admissionregistration.k8s.io/v1` or `admissionregistration.k8s.io/v1beta1` API is enabled.

 ### Write an admission webhook server